aflin/rampart-langtools/README.md

 ## rampart-faiss
 ```
-rampart.globalize(rampart.utils); // for printf and repl
+rampart.globalize(rampart.utils); // for printf, dateFmt and repl

 //example building index for about 30m vectors from a sql table named vecs:
 var faiss = require('rampart-faiss');